Tiffany0410/TradingSystem/phase1/README.txt

 Things you should know before running this program:

-    - To run our program properly, make phase 1 the root or change the build configurations (add the “\phase1” to the end of the working directory)
+    - To run our program properly, make phase 1 as the root or change the build configurations (add the “\phase1” to the end of the working directory)

+    - For first time running the program, please clear all content of the files in Manager folder except AdminUserUsernameAndPassword.csv

     - You can create a regular user by going to the main menu create account option.
       See “RegularUserUsernameAndPassword.csv” for the users that already exist in the system and